Why apply to Entrepreneurs First?

 5. Founders faced the “Investment Committee” again after the first 3 months of the program to pitch the idea.

-How does Entrepreneur First's co-founder matchmaking work?
+How does Entrepreneurs First's co-founder matchmaking work?

 Editor's Note:

-Finding a co-founder at Entrepreneur First is much like speed dating.
+Finding a co-founder at Entrepreneurs First is much like speed dating.
 Founders participate in structured brainstorming sessions to find a co-founder who shares their passions and interests.
 It’s not a match for everyone within the program though.
 Some founders found their co-founders outside the program through LinkedIn outreach.

 Here’s what the founders had to say about finding their co-founders…